THE WORD SOUTH SHIELDS LIBRARY, UK

 It boasts an impressive range of facilities including exhibition and digital media spaces, children’s storytelling area and a rooftop terrace with views across the Tyne.
 As well as being home to a number of local community groups, the £16m centre regularly welcomes local schoolchildren to use the latest technology in the FabLab studio and engages young visitors in immersive story sessions in StoryWorld.

 The Word has continued to attract large numbers of users with around 2,000 new memberships set up and more than 67,000 books issued to borrowers by the time their six month anniversary rolled around in May 2017.

-“What was profoundly interesting about this project was the ambition of South Tyneside Council to push the boundaries of what is relevant for a library, and how you attract all groups in society,” said Steve Dickson of Newcastle-based architects FaulknerBrowns, who designed the building.
+“What was profoundly interesting about this project was the ambition of South Tyneside Council to push the boundaries of what is relevant for a library, and how you attract all groups in society.”
+Steve Dickson, FaulknerBrownsCircular Shape Based on Leaves of a Book “What was profoundly interesting about this project was the ambition of South Tyneside Council to push the boundaries of what is relevant for a library, and how you attract all groups in society,” said Steve Dickson of Newcastle-based architects FaulknerBrowns, who designed the building.